CMS-Enterprise/ztmf/backend/README.md

 # Backend

-The backend is comprised of a GraphQL API and an ETL process both written in Go.
+The backend is comprised of a REST API and an ETL process both written in Go.

 ## Developer Requirement and Config